 Bet365 offer several features that help you manage how much you wager and how much time you spend gambling.
-The bookie actually provides many more tools than the law requires and are probably the best responsible gambling operator in the industry.
+The bookie actually provides many more tools than the law requires and are one of the best responsible gambling operators in the industry.

 You can easily find details of all the safe gambling tools Bet365 provides on their website, it’s hard to miss.
 Personally I use the weekly deposit limits available to ensure I don’t end up in a scenario where I’m trying to bet too much.